-What is it about this desire or even need to communicate?
+What is it about this desire or need to communicate?
 What is it that we want to communicate?
-Does it have any merit other than talking to ourselves?
-For me, photography has felt like a second language.
-Perhaps I am just enough of an introvert that image language satisfies enough of this need to at least visualize what I know or think I know.
+Does it have any merit other than simply talking to ourselves?
+For me, photography is like a second language.
+Perhaps I am just enough of an introvert that image language satisfies this tendency to at least visualize what I know or think I know.
 Not so, as the publications listed below indicate.

 LISTING OF PUBLICATIONS

 New 10 Volume Periodical Series: Beginning June 15, 2020

 Yahara Photographic: The Essence of Things (Volume One includes a complete listing and writings of all the blogs featured on this website.

 In today's highly polarized climate of political interaction and social discourse that is growing in intensity, so much negativity is being communicated from all sides that the idea of civility has crept more and more into the collective consciousness.
 "Can't we just all get along?" is a common lament that pervades interpersonal and corporate environments alike.
 A large part of getting along is treating each other with respect and courtesy.
 But how do you do that when confronted with uncivil behavior by others?

 This unique book explores the practical expression of civility through a series of personal stories that serve as outstanding real-life models for civil behavior in the face of conflict.
 These stories will encourage readers to take a closer look at their own lives while prompting acknowledgment of personal and inter-relationship issues and offer useful ideas about how to live more respectful and trusting lives.
 Individuals, as well as employers, government and religious leaders, teachers, conflict management and human rights consultants, police and military leaders, and countless others will benefit from the book's insights and examples.